AnshuOishik/GraSS/BenchmarkMethods/README.txt

 # For GeCo3: conda install -y -c bioconda geco3
 # For Jarvis: conda install -y -c bioconda jarvis

-# We have modified and added the following to the original codes to measure memory and CPU usage:
+# Please modify and add the following to the original codes to measure memory and CPU usage:

-# We have modified geco and jarvis (modify garbage in defs.h and common.c)
+1. Please modify files of compressors GeCo and Jarvis (modify garbage in defs.h and common.c)

-# Add cpuUsage.c to the repository for Memory & CPU usage
+2. Please add cpuUsage.c to the repository for memory & CPU usage

-# Modify geco(1, 2, 3).c and gede(1, 2, 3).c and Jarvis.c for Memory & CPU usage
+3. Please modify geco(1, 2, 3).c and gede(1, 2, 3).c and Jarvis.c

 # Make (To Compile)
 cp Makefile.linux Makefile2.linux